 The language has to allow us to express everything we want to talk about when reasoning about preferences.
 To start, we need to be able to state the facts about objects: which attributes they do and do not have.
 We also have to express the importance ranking of attributes, so we need to be able to say that one attribute is more important than another, or that two attributes are equally important.
 Of course, we want to say that one object is preferred over another, and that two objects are equally preferred.
 Finally, we need to be able to express how many attributes of equal importance a certain object has, since the lexicographic preference ordering is based on counting these.
-To this end, we introduce a special predicate has(a, [P], n) which expresses that object a has n attributes of the importance level of attribute P. Since we have no names for importance levels, we denote them by any attribute of that level, placed between square brackets.
-It is not necessary that the attribute used is among the attributes that the object has; in our example, has(apartment, [quiet], 1) is true even though the apartment is not quiet.
+To this end, we introduce a special predicate has(a, [P], n) which expresses that object a has n attributes of the importance level of attribute a.
+Since we have no names for importance levels, we denote them by any attribute of that level, placed between square brackets.
+It is not necessary that the attribute used is among the attributes that the object has; in our example, a has a attribute used is among the attributes that the object has; in our example, a has a attribute used is among the attributes that the object has; in our example, a has a attribute used is among the attributes that the object has; in our example, a has a attribute used is among the attributes that the object has; in our example, a has a attribute of that level, placed between square brackets.
 All of the things described can be expressed in the following language.

 Definition 2.
-(Language) Let \mathcal{P} be a set of attribute names with typical elements P, Q, and \mathcal{O} a set of object names with typical elements a, b, and let n be a non-negative integer.
-The input language \mathcal{L}{KB} and full language \mathcal{L} are defined as follows.
+(Language) Let \mathcal{P} be a set of attribute names with typical elements P,Q, and \mathcal{O} a set of object names with typical elements a,b, and let n be a non-negative integer.
+The language \mathcal{L} is defined as follows.